Christos Margiolis

 If you do decide to learn multiple languages, make sure you have some “maintenance” time for the languages you already speak so that you don’t forget them.

 Learn the International Phonetic Alphabet (IPA) first.
-Get a pronunciation chart (e.g this one) for your target language and say each individual sound out loud and try to get it as right as possible.
+Get a pronunciation/phonology chart for your target language and say each individual sound out loud and try to get it as right as possible.
 Doing this from the very beginning will make you form good speaking habits.
-Watch/listen to people speaking the language and try to analyze their speech.
+Watch/listen to people speaking the language and try to analyze and mimic their speech.
+Keep in mind that correct sentence-level pronunciation (i.e., having a natural flow when pronouncing whole sentences) is different from pronouncing standalone words correctly.

 Start speaking early on / challenge yourself